COMMUNITY AND PARTICIPATION

 The themes and intention of my work require engagement in more widely, mutually agreeable and meaningful ways.

-It is my desire to share with ease and hold people with care.
+It is my desire to share with ease and hold people with kindness.

 My Bhᾶti Part 2